Yuccee/alx-system_engineering-devops/README.md

-This repository contains solutions to shel tasks
+This repository contains solutions to shell tasks